Believer's Home Page

 James says "faith without works is dead."
 So far, there is nothing in this record that states that the armies of Israel did any "works", i.e. took any actions against the Philistines based upon Israel's faith or belief in the "living God," the God of Abraham, Isaac, and Jacob.
 Therefore, the "faith" or belief of the armies of Israel must be "dead," which means they didn't have any, which means they could soon be dead physically.
 That's how and why they became consumed with fear.

-The only ones so far who have demonstrated any "works," who have taken any action based upon their belief in the Words of the "living God," is Jesse and David, with the symbolic loaves of bread and cheeses.
+The only ones so far who have demonstrated any "works," who have taken any action based upon their belief in the words of the "living God," is Jesse and David, with the symbolic loaves of bread and cheeses.
 God is a living God, so his people should be living, not dead like the Philistine idols, and spiritually dead like the Philistines.

 1 Sam.
 17:28 And Eliab his oldest brother heard when he spoke to the men, and Eliab's anger burned against David, and he said, "Why have you come here, and with whom have you left those few sheep in the wilderness?
 I know your pride, and the evil (roa) of your heart; for you are come down to see the battle.